 Heavy, pendulous breasts and the associated back and shoulder pain are disabling to many women.
-Gary Donath, MD, at Central Coast Institute for Plastic Surgery in Pismo Beach, California, is an experienced plastic surgeon that performs many of the breast reductions for women living in San Luis Obispo and North Santa Barbara counties.
+Gary Donath, MD and Danielle E. Giacona, DO, at Central Coast Institute for Plastic Surgery in Pismo Beach, California, are experienced plastic surgeons that perform many of the breast reductions for women living in San Luis Obispo and North Santa Barbara counties.
 Health plans cover many of these operations if they are shown to be medically necessary.
 You should ask your primary care physician for a referral to see us and determine if you are a good candidate for breast reduction surgery.
 Contact our office to schedule a consultation with Dr. Donath to discuss breast reduction surgery, or book an appointment online.

 Breast reduction surgery, or reduction mammoplasty, is a very rewarding procedure for women with heavy, pendulous breasts that have mid-thoracic back pain and shoulder discomfort.
 This is known as “symptomatic mammary hypertrophy”.